MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 where "1111-2222-3333-4444" is the [tenant ID](find-your-office-365-tenant-id.md).

-For more info, see [Redirect and move Windows known folders to OneDrive](redirect-known-folders.md).
+For info and recommendations, see [Redirect and move Windows known folders to OneDrive](redirect-known-folders.md).

 ### Prompt users when they delete multiple OneDrive files on their local computer
 <a name="LocalMassDeleteFileDeleteThreshold"> </a>